johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL.5 Towered Airport Operations.md

 	3. Not scanning for traffic, or keeping traffic to follow in sight

 ### Completion Standards
-Client must demonstrate good radio communications and etiquette as specified in the AIM, understand the training airport ground environment, and how to use light signals in case of radio/electrical failure.
+Learner must demonstrate good radio communications and etiquette as specified in the AIM, understand the training airport ground environment, and how to use light signals in case of radio/electrical failure.

 ### Required Logbook Phraseology
 None

 ### Required Homework
-- [ ] Memorize [[Phonetic Alphabet]] -- consider singing the alphabet while washing hands
+- [ ] Memorize [[Phonetic Alphabet]] -- consider singing the alphabet while washing hands, or practicing license plates on drive
 - [ ] Memorize training airport frequencies
 - [ ] Print light gun signals for kneeboard

 ### Recommended Homework
-- [ ] Listen to www.liveatc.net for training airport
+- [ ] Listen to www.liveatc.net tower + ground for training airport

 *Return to [[~ PPL Lesson Plan Outline|Table of Contents]]^*